An Alan Wake Sequence

 Project Goals

-• Build it as quickly as possible within the time constraint of roughly 2 weeks.
+Build a concise level experience to near stood up quality as quickly as possible within a strict timeline of 2 weeks.

 Project Overview